Not a Member?

 Cannabinoid; has complex effects on the CNS, including central sympathomimetic activity.

-Assess for history of hypersensitivity to the drug and sesame oil, history of seizure disorders, substance abuse (including alcohol abuse/dependence), cardiac disorders, mania, depression, schizophrenia, pregnancy/nursing status, hepatic/renal impairment, and possible drug interactions.
+Assess for history of hypersensitivity to the drug and sesame oil, history of seizure disorders, history of substance abuse (including alcohol abuse/dependence), cardiac disorders, mania, depression, schizophrenia, pregnancy/nursing status, and possible drug interactions.

-Monitor for psychiatric illness exacerbation, abdominal pain, N/V, dizziness, euphoria, paranoid reaction, somnolence, abnormal thinking, hypotension or HTN, syncope, tachycardia, for psychological and physiological dependence, and other adverse reactions.
+Monitor for psychiatric illness exacerbation, seizure and seizure-like activity, abdominal pain, N/V, dizziness, euphoria, paranoid reaction, somnolence, abnormal thinking, hypotension or HTN, syncope, tachycardia, psychological and physiological dependence, and other adverse reactions.

-Inform about additive CNS depression effect if taken concomitantly with alcohol or other CNS depressants (eg, benzodiazepines, barbiturates).
-Advise to use caution while performing hazardous tasks (eg, operating machinery/driving) until effect is well-tolerated.
+Inform about additive CNS depression effect if taken concomitantly w/ alcohol or other CNS depressants (eg, benzodiazepines, barbiturates).
+Advise to use caution while performing hazardous tasks (eg, operating machinery/driving) until effect is well tolerated.
 Inform of mood changes and other behavioral effects that may occur during therapy.
 Advise that patients must be under constant supervision of a responsible adult during initial use and following dosage adjustments.
-Instruct to immediately report to physician any adverse effects and notify if pregnant or breastfeeding.
+Instruct to immediately report to physician any adverse effects and to notify if pregnant or breastfeeding.

 8-15°C (46-59°F).
 Protect from freezing.